dward2nd/204321-database-systems/README.md

 Start the server and browse `http://localhost:8080` on a web browser.

-You will notices that the database `CompanyElmasri` has been already imported.
+You will notice that the database `CompanyElmasri` has been already imported.

 ![Screenshot for Phpmyadmin](readme-files/phpmyadmin-screenshot.png)